top of page

 Trev baled out of his Spitfire I (3287) over Exeter while on night patrol at Swansea Bay.

 Wade crash landed a Spitfire I (R6703) near Selsey after being hit by the return fire of a Ju 88 over the Solent on the 19th of August 1940.
-His Spitfire I exploded after he had got clear, he escaped injury.
+His Spitfire I exploded after he had got clear, he escaped injury this time but was wounded again in June 1941 flying a Spitfire V.

-''Wimpy'' (his nickname was borrowed from the American cartoon character of Popeye fame) was posted as an instructor to an Operational Training Unit.
+Wade was posted as an instructor to an Operational Training Unit.
 After a course at the Central Flying School he became a pilot-gunnery instructor at the Central School of Gunnery.
 He was appointed as OC Flying at the Air Fighting Development Unit at Duxford.
 For his important work at the ADFU,he was awarded the AFC.

 After the war, he joined the editorial staff of The Aeroplane but in late 1947, he was approached by Bill Humble who required assistance in production testing of Sea-Furies at Langley.
 In 1948, Humble was appointed Hawker's sales manager, and Trev was appointed Chief Test Pilot.